Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 ### The GPU support prerequisites

-In Ubuntu desktop, enable the use of proprietary drivers in the Software & Updates Center for your desktop and install the NVIDIA graphics driver first from the main Ubuntu package repository.
+In Ubuntu desktop, enable the use of proprietary drivers in the Software & Updates Center for your desktop and install the NVIDIA graphics driver from the main Ubuntu package repository.
 See https://help.ubuntu.com/community/BinaryDriverHowto/Nvidia

-Alternatively, the best option is to use the Muon package manager (especially in Kubuntu 16.04).
-There, you will find the NVIDIA driver and Cuda Toolkit 7.5 packages.
-(Thus far, Cuda Toolkit 8.0 has not appeared in this package manager.)
-They are given through the standard Canonical and Canonical Partners software sources (repositories).
-Before this installation occurs, you may need to install the Muon manager itself with the following command:

-    sudo apt-get install muon

-and discover which driver number you need with:
+Discover which driver number you need with:

     sudo ubuntu-drivers devices

-If you want the latest version of Cuda Toolkit 8.0, then download the Cuda Toolkit 8.0 network installer and the CUDNN 5.1 package from the NVIDIA site, after registering and filling out the forms. https://developer.nvidia.com/cuda-downloads
+The LATEST version of Cuda Toolkit 8.0 is available from the NVIDIA website.
+Download the Cuda Toolkit 8.0 network installer and the CUDNN 5.1 package from the NVIDIA site, after registering and filling out the forms. https://developer.nvidia.com/cuda-downloads

 Install the Cuda Toolkit 8.0 or 7.5 package manually in the terminal as instructed